 In teams of 3-4 you will choose an information organization system to reverse engineer.
 By reverse engineering, we mean to dissect analytically (and physically if possible) to understand and be able to explain how the system and its different components work to produce its intended informational outputs.
 The selected information system can be one that is used in their discipline or one of the systems that team members reviewed in their inventory assignment.
-In a minimum of 2 and a maximum of 4 pages, your project plan a brief description of their term project and create a timeline with details of the anticipated stages and benchmarks marking progress toward the completion of it.
+In 4 pages, your project plan must include a brief description of their term project and create a timeline with details of the anticipated stages and benchmarks marking progress toward the completion of it.
 The Project Plan should include the following sections:

-- Project Overview

-- Description of the target system to be deconstructed
+- Project Overview - Description of the target system to be deconstructed

 - Goals and Objectives of the Reverse Engineering Project

 - Activities and Resources

 - Timeline and Outcomes ("Deliverables")